daneholmberg/agent_self_critique/readme.md

 2.  **Core Settings (`config.py`):**
     *   Review the `config.py` file.
 Most settings have sensible defaults, but you may need to adjust:
         *   `MANIM_VIDEO_OUTPUT_DIR`: **Crucial.** This path (relative to the project root) is where the script *expects* Manim to place its output video files.
-This often requires adjustment based on your specific Manim version/setup and how it behaves when called via `subprocess` with `--output_dir .`.
+This often requires adjustment based on your specific Manim version/setup and how it behaves when called via `subprocess` with `--output_file .`.
 Test by running a simple Manim scene manually first if needed.
         *   `EXPECTED_VIDEO_FILENAME`: The standard filename Manim generates (defaults to `GeneratedScene.mp4`).
         *   `GEMINI_MODEL_NAME`: Ensure this model supports both text generation and video input (e.g., `gemini-1.5-pro-latest`).
 Check Google's documentation.
         *   `MAX_ITERATIONS`: Controls how many times the agent will try before giving up.